 Finally, our before-and-after sampling methods provide a touchpoint to continuously monitor concentration levels.
 By actively measuring the soil and olivine material, we ensure levels never exceed safe thresholds for plants, animals, or humans.
 This intentional feedback loop is pivotal to our commitment to responsibly scaling ERW and upholding scientific rigor.

 At the end of the day, Eion is growing at the speed of trust.
 We’re accountable to growers and the communities where we operate, and are committed to learning out in the open for the benefit of the ERW category overall.
-If you’d like to dig deeper into our work, learn more about our process and science.

 Want to watch the full segment?
 Here’s Adam discussing responsible deployment of ERW during a talk with the OpenAir community: